kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-Check an expression pattern of a specific gene across all the individual embeddings.
+Next we can check the expression pattern of a specific gene across all the individual embeddings.
+In this case, we investigate the expression pattern of [GZMK](https://www.genecards.org/cgi-bin/carddisp.pl?gene=GZMK):

 ``` r
 con$plotPanel(gene = 'GZMK')